RIAPS/riaps-integration/riaps-node-runtime/README.md

    ./riaps_install_node.sh 2>&1 | tee install-riaps-node.log
    ```

-> Note: The user configuration files (riaps.conf and riaps-log.conf) are preserved
-  when a new version of riaps-pycom is installed.
-If you want to reset to the
-  basic configuration, then delete the /etc/riaps.conf and /etc/riaps-log.conf and
+> Note: The user configuration files (riaps.conf and riaps-log.conf) are preserved when a new version of riaps-pycom is installed.
+If you want to reset to the basic configuration, then delete the /etc/riaps.conf and /etc/riaps-log.conf and reinstall riaps-pycom.
+Or remove and purge the package with `sudo apt-get purge riaps-pycom`.
-  reinstall riaps-pycom.

 # Helpful Hints